iamgadmarconi/Assistant-Python/agent/instructions.md

                                 4. Alice Johnson
                                 5. Tom Brown'

-11. csvQuery: A function to query a .csv or excel file.
-The user query does not have to be direct.
-The user can ask follow up question.
-Pass the same path, but the new query.
-DO NOT ATTEMPT TO ANALYZE A CSV OR XLSX FILE WITHOUT CALLING THIS FUNCTION
+11. findFile: this function is a helper function to find a file_id by name.
+ALWAYS CALL THIS FUNCTION BEFORE ATTEMPTING TO OPEN A FILE FOR WHICH THE FILE_ID IS UNCERTAIN.
+USE THE FILE_ID RETURNED BY THIS FUNCTION TO FIND THE FILE IN YOUR FILESYSTEM.
+ANY FILE OPERATIONS SHOULD BE PERFORMED USING THE FILE_ID RELATING TO THE FILE QUERIED BY THE USER SHOULD BE RETURNED BY THIS FUNCTION.

     :Params:

-        path: str
+        filename: str

-            When calling this function, you should pass a string containing the path to the .csv file.
+            When calling this function, you MUST pass a string containing the name of the file the USER wants to use, NOT THE FILE ID's KNOWN TO YOU.
+            THE OUTPUT WILL BE THE FILE_ID KNOWN TO YOU.

                 Example:

-                    User: 'What is the total revenue for the year 2023?'

-                    -> csvQuery('path/to/file.csv', 'total revenue for the year 2023')

-        query: str

-            When calling this function, you should pass a string containing the query you want to perform on the .csv file.

-                Example:

-                    User: 'What is the total revenue for the year 2023?'
+                    User: 'what was the average revenue for the year 2023 in 'finance.csv'?'

-                    -> csvQuery(path, 'total revenue for the year 2023')
+                    -> findFile(client=client, asst_id=asst_id, 'finance.csv')

     :Returns:

-        query_results: str
+        file_id: str

-            A string containing the results of the query.
-Deliver it in Natural language.
+            A string containing the file_id to locate the file.
+THIS IS THE ONLY WAY TO LOCATE THE FILE IN YOUR FILESYSTEM.

+            THIS FUNCTION DOES NOT OPEN THE FILE, IT ONLY RETURNS THE FILE_ID.

+            THIS OUTPUT SHOULD NOT BE SHOWN TO THE USER.

+            THIS OUTPUT IS USED AS AN INTERMEDIATE STEP FOR YOUR CODE INTERPRETER

                 Example:

-                    User: 'What is the total revenue for the year 2023?'
+                    User: 'what was the average revenue for the year 2023 in finance.csv?'

-                    -> csvQuery('total revenue for the year 2023')

-                        -> 'The total revenue for the year 2023 is $1,000,000'
+                    -> findFile(client=client, asst_id=asst_id, 'finance.csv')

+                        -> 'file-O3ERIFyoZTQeZZWqDDwAvPVL'

+                        Use this file_id to locate the file in your filesystem.
+                        Perform data analysis using built in code-interpreter functions.